DEV Community

 2. Agent configuration issues

-Instructions clarity: your agent instructions may be too restrictive or unclear.
-Try simplifying them and specifying more clearly what the agent should do.
+Instructions: The agent instructions may be too restrictive or unclear.
+We need try to simplifying them and specifying more clearly what the agent should do.

-Action group names: if you’re using action groups, avoid using hyphens (-) in the names; use underscores (_) instead.
+Action group names: if we’re using action groups, we need to avoid using hyphens (-) in the names; use underscores (_) instead.

 We’re going to apply each recommendation from Amazon Q.